NabhDhangar/HealthDiagnosis/README.md

 Some Glance into Project:![localhost_5174_](https://github.com/user-attachments/assets/67d85009-0196-4309-a238-d515ca5999cd)

+i have also added API .json file in Case

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.